hybridgroup/cylon-api-mqtt/README.md

-# Cylon.js API Plugin For Socket.io
+# Cylon.js API Plugin For MQTT

 API plugins were stripped from Cylon.js main module, to make everything more modular and at the same time make Cylon.js lighter, we now have two API plugins